 If you’ve moved before, you may have frantically found yourself running to the hardware store at midnight to pick up more boxes or packing tape.
-Not only is this inconvenient, but during a pandemic, it may not be an option.
+Not only is this inconvenient, but it may not be an option during a pandemic.
 Plan ahead for your move and buy extra supplies to reduce trips to the store and prevent running out of much-needed packing materials outside of store hours.

 Check Restrictions at Local Donation Spots

 Purging during a move is a great way to simplify your move.
 In the past, dropping off a box of unwanted items at a local charity didn’t require much thought or planning.
 However, it’s a good idea to know who is accepting what items and what the rules are for donating.
 You also may need to schedule a time for pick up or drop off.
 Know what restrictions there are for your local donation spots and plan accordingly.

 Don’t Pack Up All Your Disinfectant, Soap, and Hand Sanitizer

 How many times have you moved and realized you’ve boxed something that you actually need during the move?
 There are a few extra items you will want to make sure you have easily accessible for a move during a pandemic, such as soap, hand sanitizer, and disinfectant.
 You will want to have these on hand where you are moving from and moving to.
 Encourage frequent handwashing and sanitizing for all of those involved in the move.

 Disinfect Before You Move in and While Unpacking